Music at the cathedral

 Useful things to know

-• Guided tours last for approximately one hour.
+Guided tours last for around an hour.